- Any fresh bleeding from the throat: see Post-tonsillectomy bleed

 - The recovery period after tonsillectomy is very painful.
 A significant proportion (>50%) of readmissions following tonsillectomy are for pain, nausea and general malaise without any bleeding.

 Who to admit

-Depending on fluid status and analgesia requirements, the patient may be able to go home if analgesia can be optimised in the emergency department or surgical assessment unit.
+Depending on fluid status and analgesia requirements, the patient may be able to go home if analgesia can be optimised in the emergency department.

 NB At times, operations can act as a distracting injury.
-Watch out for the signs and symptoms of other acute illnesses eg meningitis and do not presume that all symptoms are due to the tonsillectomy
+Watch out for the signs and symptoms of an unrelated acute illnesses e.g. meningitis, and do not presume that all symptoms are due to the tonsillectomy.

 Assessment and recognition

 Assess the patient's general status and asssess for pain and hydration.

 Patients who are in pain after a tonsillectomy do not typically have swinging high pyrexia, profuse vomiting, true photophobia or other worrying signs.

 Referred otalgia and mild trismus are normal, especially if there is severe pain.